runtimeverification/haskell-backend/docs/2022-07-18-JSON-RPC-Server-API.md

 ## 7 Multiple states

 The two errors above indicate that the execute endpoint ended up in an erroneous/inconsistent state and the returned error message is should be included in the bug report.

+# 8 Invalid module

+The module could not be parsed or is invalid (e.g. contains new symbols)

+# 9 Duplicate module name

+A module with the same name is already loaded on the server